 Have fun trying different fabric color combinations for your fabric Easter basket!

-Tips for making this Easter craft:
+Tips for your DIY Easter basket:

 - Tear your fabric strips to give your Easter basket more texture.
 The raw edges will ravel just a bit.